What A Man Wants In A Woman He Wants To Marry

 A Willingness to Attend Significant Events Together

-A partner who includes you in significant life events, such as work functions, family get-togethers, vacations, and holiday and birthday celebrations, likely enjoys sharing their life with you.
+You and your partner might regularly attend things like weddings, baby showers, parties, and even trips together.
 Spending time with your partner at such important events may show how well you mesh with one another’s lives.

 An Attraction To Each Other

-Although physical beauty is often something that attracts partners to each other, attraction to other aspects is also important and may be a sign that a relationship is on a path to a solid future.
+Although physical beauty is often something that attracts partners to each other, attraction to other parts of who they are can also be important.
+It may be a sign that a relationship is on a path to a solid future.
 A partner may find many things attractive: personality, heart, and the things the person they love finds important in life.
-After all, aging means that we won't all look the same years down the line as we did when we first met our partners.
-Qualities that partners find attractive and enduring include: trustworthiness, friendliness, vulnerability without neediness, humility, humor, confidence, a sense of humor, and a sense of optimism or a positive outlook.
-If you share many forms of attraction, your future together may be bright.

 Being Friendly With Their Friends

-Spending time with your partner’s friends may be sign that they want to share their life with you.
 Merging relationships that are important to your partner—such as your romantic relationship and their friendships—may be a sign another sign that your partner wants you to be part of what’s significant in their life.
-Getting to know their friends can also help you get to know your partner better, as research shows that friends tend to share many similarities, including some personality traits.
 Also, spending time with other couples may indicate that your partner values and appreciates committed relationships.

 Supporting Each Other’s Goals and Accomplishments